 Brahmin Solutions is a robust inventory management system that fits into this category.
 Brahmin Solutions platform will help you oversee multiple locations, track shipments, automatically reorder products, print, and scan barcodes, convert units of measurement, use multi-currency features, and much more.
 Brahmin Solutions integrates with dozens of other business solutions, including Shopify, Stripe, and Magento to name a few.
 So you can share your inventory data across all of your other online platforms to ensure each one has accurate, up-to-date inventory quantities and values.

 Shipping and Fulfillment

 Shipping and fulfillment are essential aspects of inventory management.
-Shipstation or ShipTheory connect with your online channels or inventory management software.
+Shipstation or ShipTheory connects with your online channels or inventory management software.
 This software is designed to streamline the fulfillment process, and this software offers a vast number of integrations that allow you to synchronize your business with the most popular mail carriers.

 Inventory management and cash flow management go hand in hand, which is why it’s vital to integrate accounting tools into your inventory management process.
-Quickbooks has features, integrations with POS, and payments features where you can manage inventory-related expenses.
+Quickbooks has features, integrations with POS, and payment features where you can manage inventory-related expenses.